michaelpmattson/enigma/README.md

 * [Contact](#contact)

 ## General info
-This project is a command line implementation of the game Battleship.
-Users can try their luck against a computer opponent.
-The program is place user and computer ships, display turns, and has an adjustable board size.
+This project is a command line cryptography project based on the Enigma machine, famously cracked by Alan Turing.
+Users can input a desired message which can then be scrambled and unlocked with a key and date.
+An extension on the project includes the ability to crack the coded message without the use of a key.

 ## Learning Goals
 * Practice OOP